Stephen-RA-King/pydough/{{cookiecutter.project_slug}}/README.md

 ## 📋 Prerequisites

-- A billeted list of requirements
+- A bulleted list of requirements

 ## 💾 Installation